apex-enterprise-patterns/at4dx-samplecode/README.md

 The files in this project are various example implementations of the *Advanced Techniquies for Salesforce DX* (aka AT4DX) framework.

-**Dependencies:** Must deploy [AT4DX](https://github.com/imjohnmdaniel/at4dx) before deploying this code.
+**Dependencies:** Must deploy [AT4DX](https://github.com/apex-enterprise-patterns/at4dx) before deploying this code.
-* For more information on how to setup the AT4DX Framework, please refer to the [Environment Setup WIKI page](https://github.com/ImJohnMDaniel/at4dx/wiki/Environment-Setup).
+* For more information on how to setup the AT4DX Framework, please refer to the [Environment Setup WIKI page](https://github.com/apex-enterprise-patterns/at4dx/wiki/Environment-Setup).
 * To install the AT4DX Framework, excute the following command after the environment is setup.
-  * sfdx shane:github:src:install -c -g ImJohnMDaniel -r at4dx -p sfdx-source/core -u at4dxsamplecode
+  * sfdx shane:github:src:install -c -g apex-enterprise-patterns -r at4dx -p sfdx-source/core -u at4dxsamplecode

-For more information on the AT4DX framework and related concepts, please refer to the [AT4DX](https://github.com/imjohnmdaniel/at4dx) project.
+For more information on the AT4DX framework and related concepts, please refer to the [AT4DX](https://github.com/apex-enterprise-patterns/at4dx) project.

 Project Folders
 ---------------
-The "core" framework is found in [AT4DX](https://github.com/imjohnmdaniel/at4dx) project.
+The "core" framework is found in [AT4DX](https://github.com/apex-enterprise-patterns/at4dx) project.
 This includes the following:

 | Folder | Description |
 | ------ | ----------- |